marekbemjr/Bellabeat-Fitness-Data-Analysis-Google-Data/README.md

 summary(daily_activity$very_active_minutes)
 summary(daily_sleep$hours_asleep)
 ```
-#Percentage how many user make less then 6000 steps or more then 8000
+Calculating the percentage of how many users have taken fewer than 6,000 or more than 8,000 steps.
 ```

 proportions(table(daily_activity$total_steps <= 6000))
 proportions(table(daily_activity$total_steps >= 8000))